-The capital risk level for PKO Bank Polski SA and the PKO Bank Polski SA Group is determined based on levels of values of capital adequacy measures, i.a.: the total capital ratio.
+The capital risk level for PKO Bank Polski SA and the PKO Bank Polski SA Group is determined based on levels of capital adequacy measures, amongst others: the total capital ratio, common equity (Tier 1) ratio and the ratio of equity to internal capital.

-In the case of high level of capital risk, the Bank takes actions to capital adequacy measures reach the safe level, complying with internal standards of PKO Bank Polski SA and supervisory recommendations concerning capital adequacy.
+In case of capital risk the Bank takes actions to capital adequacy measures reach the safe level, complying with internal standards of PKO Bank Polski SA and supervisory recommendations concerning capital adequacy.